PhantomPilots/AutoFarming/BOTS_README.md

 ## Demon King farmer

-Farms the Demon King fight.
+Farms the Demon King fight (hard mode, it's the most efficient one!).<br>
 You're responsible for in-game pre-setting what coins to use.

 **Requirements**:
-* Team A: DK Meli (att/crit), LR Cusack (att/crit), G Gelda (HP/lifesteal), any 4th
+* Team A: Skuld (att/crit), any 3 boosters.
+Try having all 3 colors (red/green/blue).
-* Team B: Skuld (att/crit), any 3 boosters
+* Team B: Won't be used.

-**Disclaimer**: The rules on phase 2 are not well understood yet, work in progress.

 ## Guild Boss farmer